facelessuser/coloraide/docs/src/markdown/about/contributing.md

 # Contributing &amp; Support

+There are many ways to help support this project, regardless of skills and abilities.
+If you enjoy this project and want to get involved, consider checking out one of the various ways below.
+Feel free to get creative, there may be other ways to contribute in which we have not thought of!

 ## Become a Sponsor :octicons-heart-fill-16:{: .heart-throb}

 Open source projects take time and money.
 Help support the project by becoming a sponsor.
 You can add your support at